The School of Education provides a Reading Education Minor, an Education Minor, a Special Education Minor, and a Reading/Literacy Area of Emphasis.

 The Reading Literacy Emphasis is awarded to all Elementary Education and Special Education: Generalist program completers, and represents a strong and important focus for teachers in these fields.
 In 2016, the National Council on Teacher Quality (NCTQ) awarded only 13 out of 820 elementary teacher preparation program providers with an A+ in the curricular area of Reading Instruction.
 CCU’s School of Education was part of this group of 13, representing the top 2%.
 The courses within the Reading/Literacy Area of Emphasis make up the majority of the courses recognized by NCTQ.

-Elementary Education and Special Education: Generalist graduates also earn the Biblical Studies and Social Studies emphases as part of their bachelor degree programs.
+Elementary Education graduates earn the English emphasis, and Elementary Education and Special Education: Generalist graduates also earn the Biblical Studies and Social Studies emphases as part of their bachelor degree programs.

 Students may earn a Minor or Area of Emphasis by completing the following courses.
 All students are required to work directly with the Life Directions Center to ensure they are meeting all requirements for completion of a CCU Minor or Area of Emphasis.